 Let us take the innovation argument first.

 - Is Innovation Gartner’s Primary Focus in First Place?: Gartner’s statement implies a slavish obsession with innovation.
-It is possible that Gartner is overly focused on innovation even at the expense of the value-add of the applications they review.
+Gartner may be overly focused on innovation even at the expense of the value-add of the applications they review.
 So is that true?
 Does Gartner’s obsession with innovation display itself in Gartner’s Magic Quadrant rankings?
 Of all the applications reviewed by Brightwork, four have received a perfect score in innovation.
 This is covered at the MUFI Ratings and Risk link on this site.
 These vendors are Arena Solution, Planet Together, FinancialForce, and Intacct.
 However, these are not the vendors that Gartner tends to emphasize.
 Why not?
 Well, several, if not all, of those vendors don’t pay Gartner very much money.
 And several of them don’t pay them at all.
 Gartner consistently shows a desire to maximize profits.
 Maximizing profits is not accomplished by providing the top ratings for software vendors that aren’t willing to pay.

 How Consistent is This Explanation?